microsoft/Microsoft.IO.RecyclableMemoryStream/docs/Microsoft.IO/RecyclableMemoryStreamManager.Events.MemoryStreamDiscardReason.md

 # RecyclableMemoryStreamManager.Events.MemoryStreamDiscardReason enumeration

-The possible reasons for discarding a buffer
+The possible reasons for discarding a buffer.

 ```csharp
 public enum MemoryStreamDiscardReason